Deutsch | English

 4. Categories of Recipients

-The personal data, gathered in the log files of the Archive database and the special databases, is solely processed in the August Hermann Francke Study Centre by the archivist responsible for the databases.
+The personal data gathered in the log files is solely processed in the August Hermann Francke Study Centre by the archivist responsible for the databases.
 There is no transfer of personal data to additional places within or outside the Francke Foundations or to a third country.